Jasig/SSP/README.markdown

 To install SSP-OS, look at the documentation in doc/installation.

 Descriptions of files and directories at the root of this project:
-doc					documentation that is relevant to business rules, development, and installation.
+[doc](tree/master/doc/) - documentation that is relevant to business rules, development, and installation.

 src					source code to build the application
 pom.xml				maven build file